-Recognizing that the beauty of life is corrupt and quickly fading, O venerable fathers, ye were wounded with the love of Christ; and now, O blessed ones, ye delight in the ineffable joy of the divine habitations.
+Recognizing that the beauty of life is corrupt and quickly fading, O venerable fathers, ye were wounded with the love of Christ; and now, O blessed ones, ye delight in ineffable joy in the divine habitations.

 Truly, the light of divine grace hath now shone forth!
-Truly, the incorrupt food of the Manna which poureth forth life hath been set before us today: the splendid memorial of our godly intercessors.
-Ye who desire it, take your fill!
+Truly, the incorrupt food of the Manna which poureth forth life is set before us today: the splendid memorial of our godly intercessors.
+Ye who desire it, partake of your fill!